magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Initial block
 -------------

 | Minimum time in seconds to buy.
-E.g., if set to 30s and the call duration is 10s, charged for 30s.
+If you set it to 30 and the call duration is 10, the call will be billed as 30.